There are now 3 possible online modes for units:

 Click on an offering mode for more details.

-- This unit takes as its starting point a number of observations.
+This unit takes as its starting point a number of observations.
 Firstly, there remain entrenched gender imbalances in many STEM (science,technology, engineering and maths) fields.
 Secondly, ideas about 'hard-wired' sex differences of body and/or brain, as well as ideas about gender fluidity, circulate freely in popular culture.
 Thirdly, theories of gender and scientific discourses are sometimes at odds.
 In all three scenarios, 'gender' and 'science' are held in some kind of relation.
 This unit is a collaboration between humanities and STEM academics at UWA, which explores how theories of gender 'explain' science; how science 'explains' gender; and how the discourses of gender studies and science can productively intersect.
+It is a core unit for students in the major of Gender Studies, as well as students majoring in Science and Technology Studies; but experienced students from any major — and especially STEM majors — are also welcome.

 - 6 points